jhaakma/joy-of-painting/README.md

 - Drop/attach via a menu, a blank canvas
 - Once canvas is attached, menu option to begin painting

-### Frame
+### Picture Frame
 - Purchase or craft
-- Place on a wall, then drop a painting onto it
+- Place on a wall
+- Square and 1:2 variants
-- Then activate to start painting
+- 1:2 frame can be rotated to accept landscape or portrait painting
+- Drop a painting on it or via menu

 ### Canvas
 - Purchase or craft